13 Wasteful Products You Can Replace to Save $38K & the Planet!

 The average family is likely to use a standard size roll of Reynolds Wrap in about a month or less.
-And at close to $4 (or more for larger rolls) that means you’re spending about $48 a year in tinfoil.
+At $4 a roll (or more for larger rolls) you’re spending around $48 a year on tinfoil.

-By switching to silicone baking mats, you’ll have a sanitary and simple way to cook all your meals including even the oven or toaster oven!
-Plus, they can even be used for baking which will replace any parchment paper that you may currently be using.
+By switching to silicone baking mats, you’ll have a sanitary and simple way to cook all your meals and they’re dishwasher safe!
+Plus, they can even replace any parchment paper making the savings even greater.

 If you get in the habit of using silicone baking mats, you’ll save 24,000 sq. ft. of foil and $480 over the next 10 years! 🎉